vclfiddle/vclfiddle/README.md

 When the Docker container is done, the web application parses the files saved into the working directory and makes the information available to the user.

+##Supporting more Varnish versions

+VclFiddle currently only supports Varnish 4.0 as provided by the public Varnish Cache package repository.
+Support for other Varnish versions, or compilations, is planned and is intended to implemented by adding more Docker images following a simple contract.

+* Inside the container will be a '/fiddle' directory.
+When the container starts, it can expect two sets of items inside this directory:
+  * A 'default.vcl' file containing the VCL submitted by the user.
+  * A numbered set of 'request_*' files containing the raw HTTP request to be submitted to the Varnish instance.
+* The container's entry process should:
+  1. Start Varnish and any other required processes (eg Varnishlog).
+  1. Configure Varnish using the '/fiddle/default.vcl' file.
+  1. Submit the contents of each '/fiddle/request_*' file to Varnish, in order of the file's numerical suffix.
+  1. Capture the response headers resulting from each request into files named '/fiddle/response_*' where the suffix corresponds the 'request_*' file suffix.
+  1. Record the final output of Varnishlog to '/fiddle/varnishlog'.
+  1. Record the final output of Varnishncsa to '/fiddle/varnishncsa'.
+  1. Record all critical failures to '/fiddle/run.log'.
+  1. Record any debug information to '/fiddle/debug.log'.
+* A non-empty run.log will cause the Fiddle to be considered failed.
+The contents will be reported to the user and all 'response_*' files will be ignored.
+* Container run-time limits will eventually be imposed, and user experience is important, so container start-up overhead should be minimised.